ApolloAuto/apollo/docs/howto/how_to_add_a_new_fusion_system.md

 ## Update config file to put your system into effect

-To use your new fusion system in Apollo，you need to modify the value of `fusion_method` to your system's name in `fusion_component_conf.pb.txt` located in corresponding sensor folder in `modules/perception/production/data/perception/fusion/`
+To use your new fusion system in Apollo，you need to modify the value of `fusion_method` to your system's name in `fusion_component_conf.pb.txt` located in corresponding folder in `modules/perception/production/data/perception/fusion/`

 Once you finished the above modifications, you new fusion system should take effect in Apollo.